-More Than a Square
+Speed Square Is More Than Just a Square

 Nearly a century old, Speed Square is a renowned measuring tool patented and trademarked by the Swanson Company, which still manufactures the tool from its Frankfort, Illinois headquarters.
 Stanley, Irwin, DeWalt, Empire and a host of other tool companies produce similar products, but only the one made by Swanson is called a Speed Square.

-How can a single piece of heavy-gauge aluminum with no moving parts attract so many fans?
+How can a single piece of heavy-gauge aluminum with no moving parts attract so many fervent fans?
 Speed Square's true secret lies in the dense congregation of information and features packed on its face: a lipped fence, deeply incised numbers, holes, notches and cut-outs.

-Cut Trim at an Angle
+How to Cut Trim at an Angle

 You Need to: Cut two pieces of flat trim or any material each at 45 degree angles.
-You want to form a 90 degree angle with those pieces.
+You want to form a 90-degree angle with those pieces.

-How to: You can always haul out your electric miter saw or hunt for the manual miter box, but with Speed Square next to you in your toolbox, you can lay the square against the trim and create quick 45 degree pencil marks with the square.
+How to: You can always haul out your electric miter saw or hunt for the manual miter box, but with Speed Square next to you in your toolbox, you can lay the square against the trim and create quick 45-degree pencil marks with the square.
 Do not cut directly against the square.
 Instead, remove the square and cut by following the line.

 You Need to: Find out if something is level and if not, exactly how many degrees out of level it is.